mitsuse/arcus/README.md

 $ bullet send -t <title> -m <message> -l <url or path>
 ```

-If you want to notify a specific device, use `-d` option with its *nickname*:
+If you want to notify the specific device, use `-d` option with its *nickname*:

 ```bash
 $ bullet send -d <nickname> -t <title> -m <message>